stangah/heroku-buildpack-nodejs-gulp-bower-sass-compass/README.md

-# Heroku Buildpack for Node.js + Gulp + HAML + SASS + Compass
+# Heroku Buildpack for Node.js + Gulp + Bower + SASS + Compass

 Differences to the original buildpack:

 - `npm` will also install dev dependencies in order to run `gulp`
+- Bower will be installed and 'bower install' will be run
-- it will also install HAML, SASS and Compass
+- it will also install SASS and Compass
 - it will detect a `gulpfile.js` and execute the `heroku` task in it

 ## Create a heroku task